-Fairgrounds Pollutant Collection
+Fairgrounds Collection Event

 We’re not “anti-chemical”, we’re “anti-storing-chemicals-in-your-home”.
 Storing even a half-bottle of drain cleaner makes your home, neighborhood, and planet a little less safe.
 If you have to use chemicals, buy what you need and use them up.
-If you have some left over, take them to our semi-annual Household Pollutant Collection.
+If you have some left over, take them to our semi-annual Fairgrounds Pollutant Collection.
 The collection is for residents of Bixby, Broken Arrow, Claremore, Collinsville, Coweta, Glenpool, Jenks, Owasso, Sand Springs, Tulsa and Tulsa County only, not businesses.

 Enter at 15th & Sandusky at the Tulsa State Fairgrounds.
 Click here to get map

-Items accepted include: household cleaners, pesticides, fertilizers, automotive fluids, cooking oil, batteries, all fluorescent light bulbs, small ammunition, smoke alarms, aerosol paint, hobby paint, pool chemicals, items containing mercury, and unused or out-of-date prescription medications.
+Items accepted include: household cleaners, pesticides, fertilizers, automotive fluids, cooking oil, batteries, all fluorescent light bulbs, small ammunition, smoke alarms, aerosol paint, hobby paint, pool chemicals, items containing mercury, gasoline, and unused or out-of-date prescription medications.

 Items NOT accepted at the event: latex paint, tires, computers, radioactive waste and commercial waste.
 Latex paint is not accepted because it is not hazardous.
 It is water-based and can safely disposed of by being dried out.
 Remove the lid and let the paint completely dry.
 Tulsa residents can place 2 cans of dry paint next to regular residential trash for pick up.

 Batteries?
 Oil?
-Antifreeze?
 Don’t wait!